YMC-22/smart-filter/README.md

 ```
 Usage example:

 First we change the request parameters, and then we send the data.
-You should pass the value false to the method parameters.
+You should pass the value false to the methods parameters.

 ```js